ophub/amlogic-s9xxx-armbian/build-armbian/README.md

 ## common-files

-- rootfs: The files in the directory are custom files, which must be completely consistent with the structure and file naming and storage under the ***`ROOTFS`*** partiton in Armbian.
+- files: The files in the `common-files/files` directory are custom files, which must be completely consistent with the structure and file naming and storage under the ***`ROOTFS`*** partiton in Armbian.
 If there are files in this directory, they will be automatically copied to the Armbian directory during `sudo ./rebuild`.
 E.g:

 ```yaml
 etc/network/interfaces
 usr/sbin
 ```

-- bootfs: This is the personalized configuration file in the `/boot` directory of the Armbian system.

 - patches: This is the directory where patch files are stored.
 You can place extension files, patches, etc. in this directory.